SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

         )
       OR
       (
-        ("availab*" OR "access" OR "affordab*" OR "clean" OR "safe" OR "improved" OR "manag*" OR "regulat*" OR "quality" OR "monitor*" OR "potable" OR "uncontaminated" OR "unpolluted" OR "pure" OR "piped" OR "tap*" OR "faucet" OR "running" OR "municipal" OR "borehol*" OR "tubewell*" OR "rainwater"
+        ("availab*" OR "access" OR "affordab*" OR "clean" OR "safe" OR "safety" OR "improved" OR "manag*" OR "regulat*" OR "quality" OR "monitor*" OR "potable" OR "uncontaminated" OR "unpolluted" OR "pure" OR "piped" OR "tap*" OR "faucet" OR "running" OR "municipal" OR "borehol*" OR "tubewell*" OR "rainwater"